London designers seek to defy tough markets with luxury pieces

 The 157-year-old seller of raincoats and leather goods, known for its camel, red and black check pattern, in July said first quarter sales rose 18 percent.

-Alice Temperley looked to the Mediterranean for her line of luxurious heavy silk gowns in pink, mint and rich plum colors, some with intricate cut-outs on sleeves and shoulders.
+Alice Temperley looked to the Mediterranean for her line of luxurious heavy silk gowns in pink, mint and rich plum colours, some with intricate cut-outs on sleeves and shoulders.

 "I see it as positive that the customer is becoming more and more demanding," the brand's Chief Executive Ulrik Garde Due said, adding demand was strong in Asia and Middle East.